Raymond Marcellin: Biography

 Raymond Marcellin was forced to resign on 27 February 1974, after policemen of the Directorate of Territorial Security were caught red-handed planting microphones in the offices of Le Canard Enchaîné, an investigating newspaper.
 He was replaced by Jacques Chirac as minister of the interior, and became minister of Agriculture.
 He was then elected to the Senate on 22 September 1974.
 He remained a senator until 21 June 1981.

-He then served as president of the Regional Council of Brittany from 1978 to 1986.
+He served as president of the Regional Council of Brittany from 1978 to 1986.